beli-sk/itcproxy/README.rst

 HTTPS connections are not decrypted (no MITM), instead they are forwarded according to Server name (SNI) from Client hello packet.

+*Note:* ItcProxy does not handle redirecting TCP connections by itself, you can use features of your network hardware or OS, like *iptables* on Linux (example provided below)

+*Limitation:* As TLS Client Hello message contains only target server name and not port number, all connections are assumed to go to standard HTTPS port 443.

 Locations
 ---------